rikuhaa/mathedit/README.md

 A simple test-installation including all the needed dependencies can be found in 'test'-folder.
 You should be able to run it by simple opening 'test/test.html' in a browser (won't probably open in IE though without little changes).

+*****

+TODO:

+- the MathQuill-text field should be styled to stand out more
+- integrating a visual latex-toolbar be a good idea